thomasysun/SparseSOFR/README.md

 - `Tau` : vector specifying common grid of time points on which function is observed.

 Scalar covariates may also be added via a design matrix `w`.
 See documentation for full details.

+Sparse and/or noisy curves may also be fit in a standalone model using `sffm()`.